sculpin/sculpin.io/source/getstarted.md

 ## Run Sculpin

-Great, you've already installed sculpin on your system!
-Sculpin generates a static site from a sculpin project.
+Great, you've already installed Sculpin on your system!
+Sculpin generates a static site from a Sculpin project.
 The skeleton blog is a great place to start.

 Go back to your home directory and download the skeleton: